 What is a long-term business loan?

-Long-term loans are a type of term loan that typically have a life of at least 10 years, paid down in monthly installments.
-When the repayment terms are long, the associated monthly payments are smaller since the total owed is broken down into more segments.
-These are most useful when you’re planning for steady growth over time, instead of addressing immediate needs.
+Long-term business loans typically have a life of at least 10 years, paid down in monthly installments.
+Long-term loans give you the benefit of smaller monthly payments and are most useful when you’re planning for steady growth over time, as opposed to addressing immediate needs.

-Short-term loans can be an excellent source of capital for a business but they come with drawbacks.
-Here are the pros and cons.
+Short-term loans can be an excellent source of capital for a business, but they do come with drawbacks.
+Here are some of the pros and cons.

-- Proceeds from a short-term loan can be used in a variety of ways
+- Funds from a short-term loan can be used in a variety of ways

-- The interest rates for short-term loans can be relatively high compared to other loan products
+- Interest rates for short-term loans can be relatively high

-- Short-term daily payment loans may do more harm than good if revenue fluctuates
+- Very short-term daily payment loans may do more harm than good if revenue fluctuates

-- If you need to continually refinance the loan, you could get stuck in a “debt cycle” accumulating more and more interest and fees.
+- If you need to continually refinance the loan, you could get stuck in a debt cycle, and end up accumulating more and more interest and fees

 - Long-term debt fuels growth

-- Long-term debt can save a small business money
+- Long-term debt can save money for your small business

 - Long-term debt can eliminate reliance on expensive debt